nikitacometa/web-ai-chat/docs/development_plan.md

-# FOMO RUMBLE Development Plan
+# AlgoFOMO Development Plan

 ## Project Overview

-FOMO RUMBLE is a game where two Twitter avatars fight over a momentum bar (0-100).
+AlgoFOMO is a game where two Twitter avatars fight over a momentum bar (0-100).
 Players can bet ALGO cryptocurrency and include a 10-word spell to influence the momentum bar.
-The game ends when the momentum bar hits an edge or after 20 minutes of inactivity, with winners splitting 90% of the pot and 10% going to the developer.
+The game ends when the momentum bar hits an edge, after 20 minutes of inactivity, or after a maximum of 24 hours.
+Each new bet extends the current round timer by 1 minute (up to the 24-hour cap).
+Winners split 90% of the pot and 10% going to the developer.

 ## Architecture

 - **Frontend**: Next.js + Tailwind CSS
-- **Backend**: FastAPI
+- **Backend**: FastAPI (managed with Pipenv)
 - **Database**: Supabase (PostgreSQL + Storage)
 - **Blockchain**: Algorand (via AlgoNode REST API)
-- **Image Generation**: Replicate SDXL API
+- **Image Generation**: OpenAI Image API
+- **Avatar Handling**: Twitter handles are provided manually.
+Avatar URLs are constructed (e.g., via unavatar.io or a configurable base URL), not fetched via a live Twitter API.

 ## Development Approach